-Each chakra is to be visualized as a lotus flower with petals.There is symbolism within each image of the chakra,and in each petal is a letter.There are 4 petals in the root chakra, 6 petals in the 2nd, 10 petals in the navel chakra, 12 petals in the heart chakra, 16 petals in the throat chakra and two petals in the third eye chakra.
+In the Achyutananda Tradition, each chakra is to be visualized as a lotus flower with petals.There is symbolism within each image of the chakra,and in each petal is a letter.There are 4 petals in the root chakra, 6 petals in the 2nd, 10 petals in the navel chakra, 12 petals in the heart chakra, 16 petals in the throat chakra and two petals in the third eye chakra.
 That gives us 4 + 6 + 10 + 12 + 16 + 2 = 50 petals.There are 50 letters in the Sanskrit language, each letter is represented in a petal.
 For example, there are 16 vowels in Sanskrit, which we find in the petals of the throat center.
 They are diagramed here in both Sanskrit and English for better understanding.

 The whole universe is made of condensed sound.
 The sounds of the chakras affect everything in life, in you and around you.
 Sound changes how the molecules you are composed of relate to one another.

 Each sound has a specific effect; we will focus on the Ajna (third eye chakra).
 It is located between the eyebrows and contains two petals.
 Sometimes these petals are shown with one on the right and one on the left, or one facing up and one facing down.